413ci OHV Golden Lion V8 Engine

 THE MOTORCAR OFFERED

-This long-fin rare 300-G series Convertible is breathtaking in every way.
+This long-fin, rare 300-G series Convertible is breathtaking in every way.
 Big and fast, these cars harkened to the 1930s classic era, when the largest, most luxurious and prestigious cars on the road were also some of the fastest and best handling machines available.
+A stunning example of the hallowed Chrysler 'Letter Series' cars - one of just 337 units made - perfectly described in period as 'The Bankers Hot Rod' due to the high price tag when new and exhilarating performance.